aficnar/slackpolice/README.md

 ## 4.2 Modifying WMD

-A practical obstacle in applying this method to our case is the fact that the EMD algorithm has horrible time complexity: $O(p^3 \log(p))$, where $p$ is the number of unique words in the two documents.
+A practical obstacle in applying this method to our case is the fact that the EMD algorithm has horrible time complexity: <i>O(p^3 log(p))</i>, where <i>p</i> is the number of unique words in the two documents.
 We would need to compare the user's input to all of the previous messages in all the channels, calculate the average distance for each of the channels, and the one with the smallest average distance would be our prediction for the channel to which the user's message should go.
 If the user posted the message in the channel we predicted, the bot doesn't do anything, otherwise the bot will advise the user to consider posting it to the predicted channel.
 For Slack teams that contain a lot of messages spread out over a lot of channels, this will not be a feasible approach for a real time response of the bot.

 <img align="right" width="300px" src="frequencies.png" hspace="20" vspace="20">
 So I needed to modify the WMD method somewhat.
 Comparing the input message to *all* the messages in a given channel seems excessive: surely there are messages that are more "representative" of the channel content than the others, and it's likely enough to compare the user input to those messages only.
 However, this would require expensive preprocessing, in which we essentially have to sort the channel messages using WMD as a key.
 But can we somehow *construct* a single message representative of an entire channel?

 Intuitively, this could be achieved by looking at word distributions in a given channel, as shown on the right.
 Obviously, to a person, looking at the first, say, 10 or so words that occur most often in a channel would give a pretty good idea of what that channel is about.
 A single message representative of that channel should therefore contain only those 10 words.
 To use this message in EMD / WMD, we need to choose the signatures of the vectors representing the words in it.
-Since signatures in a standard WMD are directly proportional to how many times a given word appears in a message, we can make the signatures in our representative message proportional to the number of times a given word appears in the entire channel (and then normalize it).
+Since signatures in a standard WMD are directly proportional to how many times a given word appears in a message, we can make the signatures (see previous subsection) in our representative message proportional to the number of times a given word appears in the entire channel (and then normalize it).

 In this way we've constructed a single representative message for each channel, and we only need to calculate the WMD distances between the input message to each of the representative messages, find the smallest one, and predict the corresponding channel as the one the input message is supposed to go to.